Geology of the Northland Region: Geological hazards

 The main geological hazard in Northland is the potential for landslides, particularly in mudstones and sandstones of the Northland Allochthon.
 Northland has the least incidence of earthquakes of anywhere in New Zealand.
+Volcanic activity is dormant rather than extinct.
 However, tsunamis generated by earthquakes around the Pacific can occur on the east coast.

 Geological sites of interest

-Hunua Terrane can be seen along much of the coast between the Bay of Islands and Whangarei.
-Mount Camel Terrane can be seen at Parerake Bay, Karikari Peninsula.
+Hunua terrane can be seen along much of the coast between the Bay of Islands and Whangārei.
+Mount Camel terrane can be seen at Parerake Bay, Karikari Peninsula.

 Kamo coal measures can be seen near Kamo.
 Whangarei Limestone can be seen at Waro Rocks Scenic Reserve, north of Hikurangi.

 Many of the hills in Northland are formed from the Tangihua Complex rocks of the Northland Allochthon.

 Maungaraho, north of Tokatoka, gives a good example of a remnant of an early Miocene andesitic volcano.
-Whangarei Heads represents another example.
+Whangārei Heads represents another example.

 Sand dunes can be seen on either side of the coast between Kaitaia and Cape Reinga.

 Maps

-Geological maps of New Zealand can be obtained from the New Zealand Institute of Geological and Nuclear Science (GNS Science), a New Zealand Government Research Institute.
+Geological maps of New Zealand are now freely accessible on line from the New Zealand Institute of Geological and Nuclear Science (GNS Science), a New Zealand Government Research Institute.

-GNS provides a free Map of New Zealand's Geological Foundations.

-The main maps are the 1 : 250 000 QMap series, which will be completed as a series of 21 maps and booklets in 2010.
-Low resolution versions of these maps (without the associated booklet) can be downloaded from the GNS site for free.

-The map for the Kaitaia Area was published in 1996.

-The map for the Whangarei Area was published in 2009.

-The map for the Auckland Area was published in 2002.

-There is also a 1 : 25 000 map of the Whangarei Urban Area, published in 2003.
+There is also a 1:25 000 map of the Whangarei urban area, published in 2003.